fbef0102/Game-Private_Plugin/Plugin_插件/Items_物品/ItemTracking/readme.md

 	* Detect all items on round start and remove items if limit reach
 	* Modify ```data/mapinfo.txt``` and control items limit on the map
+	* Keep item spawns the same position number on both rounds in versus/scavenge
 </details>

 * Require | 必要安裝